 There are 4 major subsidized housing programs

-For more information about one of our properties that participates in one of the programs, please feel free to contact the property directly.
-We would be happy to help you out with any questions and get you started on the application process.
+For more information about one of our properties that participates in one of the programs, please contact the property directly.
+Locations participating in Affordable Housing Programs can be found by clicking the Search Now button below.
+Each individual property will be happy to help you out with any questions and get you started on the application process.

 In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, age, disability, religion, sex and familial status.
 (Not all prohibited bases apply to all programs).